-To perform real-time analysis of mixing chamber metabolic data, LabScribe needs to be configured as in the experiments in the Human Exercise-GA200, Human Exercise-GA300 and Human Exercise-iWireGA folders.
+To perform real-time analysis of mixing chamber metabolic data, LabScribe needs to be configured as in the experiments in the Human Exercise-GA200 and Human Exercise-GA300 folders.
 The procedure for setting up the iWorx hardware and software is also summarized after the Reference section of this manual.
 Using the Online Calculations, it is possible to generate metabolic calculations in real time.

-- 1) Configure the hardware and LabScribe software to record mixing chamber metabolic data. - 2) Record a sample, autoscaling all channels.
-Stop recording as you configure the online analysis. - 3) Choose Online Calculations from the Metabolic submenu to display the Metabolic Toolbar if it does not open automatically. - NOTE if using the latest version of the LabScribe software, the module will open automatically.
+- 1) Configure the hardware and LabScribe software to record mixing chamber metabolic data. - Record a sample, autoscaling all channels.
+Stop recording as you configure the online analysis. - 3) Choose Online Calculations from the Metabolic submenu to display the Metabolic Toolbar above Channel 1.